 Grammar applies to language when it's written or spoken, but spelling only applies to language when it's written.
-From year 3, children have a grammar lesson two mornings each week for 30 minutes.
+From year 3, children have a 30-minute grammar lesson two mornings each week.

-Below is a progression document which outlines the age related expectations for pupils from year 1-6 during their time with us in line with the National Curriculum.
+Below is a progression document which outlines the age-related expectations for pupils from years 1-6 during their time with us in line with the National Curriculum.
 This document is used to ensure that children consolidate their knowledge of previous learning which enables them to acquire and make connections with all new learning that takes place.